Roddy Piper: Legacy

 Piper is considered one of the greatest talkers and heels in wrestling history.
 Piper's Pit interview segments were considered innovative, especially in an atmosphere where only the people like the world champion got to talk, and the wrestlers were the interviewees—never the interviewers.
 According to Bobby "The Brain" Heenan, he could just leave Piper in a room and return twenty minutes later with Piper having done a class-A promo.
 WWE named him the greatest villain in wrestling history.

 Dave Meltzer of the Wrestling Observer Newsletter described Piper as "one of the key figures in the growth of WWF.
 In particular, he helped power the success of the first WrestleMania: the most important show in company history".

+Piper was one of the first wrestlers to have his entrance music played by a live band.
+At the War to Settle the Score in February 1985 before his WWF Title match with Hulk Hogan at Madison Square Garden, Piper's theme was played by the NYPD Pipes and Drums out to the ring.

-Mixed martial artist Ronda Rousey was nicknamed "Rowdy" by her friends, however she initially rejected using it professionally, feeling it would be disrespectful to Piper.
+Mixed martial artist Ronda Rousey was nicknamed "Rowdy" by her friends.
+She initially rejected using it professionally, feeling it might disrespect Piper.
 After being introduced to him through Gene LeBell, Piper gave her his approval to use the nickname.
 On the day of his death, she dedicated her next day's UFC 190 title match with Bethe Correia to him.
 After quickly winning it, she noted him first in her post-fight interview.
-In 2018, when Rousey made her full-time WWE debut, she wore the jacket that Piper wore, which was given to her by his son.She also used a move called Piper's Pit, a reference to the talkshow he held during the WWF.
+In 2018, when Rousey made her full-time WWE debut, she wore the jacket that Piper wore, which was given to her by his son.
+She also used a move called Piper's Pit, a reference to the talkshow he held during the WWF.

 In April 2019, Piper was honored with a statue as part of WrestleMania Axxess in Brooklyn, New York.